Houston Child Support Lawyers

 Houston Child Support Lawyer FAQ

-In Houston, child support payments, are a court-ordered sum that a non-custodial parent must pay out to the custodial parent to cover a proportionate amount of the child’s expenses, such as housing and utilities, food, clothing, education expenses, and other costs.
+In Houston, child support payments are a court-ordered sum that a non-custodial parent must pay out to the custodial parent to cover a proportionate amount of the child’s expenses, such as housing and utilities, food, clothing, education expenses, and other costs.
 Both parents must support their children, both before and after a divorce.
-State laws vary substantially regarding just how the courts compute child support payment, and child support orders may be altered only by a different court order.
-One of our Houston child support attorneys can answer just about any child support payment important questions which includes the strict adherence to child support guidelines.
+State laws vary substantially regarding how the courts compute child support payment, and child support orders may be altered only by a different court order.
+One of our Houston child support attorneys can answer important questions about child support payments, including strict adherence to child support guidelines.

 1) How is child support figured out?

-Many states are different in their Child Support specifications.
-Every single state has got different established minimum levels of child support.
-Various state courts have got established guidelines for awards of child support above the statutory minimums.
+Many states have different child support specifications.
+Every single state has different established minimum levels of child support.
+Various state courts have established guidelines for awards of child support above the statutory minimums.

-In figuring out a Child Support “guideline,” it is set up by calculating the minimum amount of Houston child support to be given by a parent, the law directs the judge to first add up the entire net monthly incomes of both parents.
+A Child Support “guideline” is set up by calculating the minimum amount of Houston child support to be given by a parent.
+The law directs the judge first to add up the entire net monthly income of both parents.

 The result of this calculation would be the minimum child support.
-It must be understood that in the vast majority of cases, the court orders child support higher than the minimum level, as established by local support guidelines.
+It must be understood that in most cases, the court orders child support higher than the minimum level, as established by local support guidelines.

 The majority of child support is paid under the Child Support Guideline.
 The guideline uses a complicated mathematical formula.
 Computer programs have to be used to determine child support under this guideline.